Why Color Temperature Matters

 Instead of changing your bathroom light bulbs, upgrading to a smart [LED Vanity Mirror](/product/twalsu-led-mirror-30x36) gives you total control.
 Our premium mirrors feature **Dimmable & Color-Changing LED Strips**.
 You can tap the touch-sensor to seamlessly switch from 3000K (relaxing bath time) to 4000K (morning makeup routine) instantly.

-Discover Curated Solutions
+Discover B2B / Commercial Solutions